Everyone has something valuable to share

 Some speakers do a great job of rallying troops.
 Inspiring everyone to go out, learn and improve on themselves.

-Do you see yourself as that person who can do an empowering monologue in that favourite film of yours?
+Do you see yourself as that person who can do an empowering monologue, like the main character in that favourite film of yours?
 Help to inspire your tech warriors to take to their keyboards and type!
 Do you see yourself writing a keynote one day?
 This style of topic might be up your street.

 If this is for you, what change do you want to see in our industry?
 How would you motivate people to make that change?

 These are but a few ways in which you can find your inspiration.
 There are many more, just find the right one for you.